(208)345-4907 1001 S Orchard Street, Boise, Idaho 83705

 Appointed to the Board in October, 2023 – Seat 3

-Dr. Krista Paulsen, Ph.D. is Associate Professor in the School of Public Service at Boise State University, where she serves as Program Lead in Urban Studies and Co-Program Lead in Environmental Studies.
+Dr. Krista Paulsen, Ph.D. is a Professor in the School of Public Service at Boise State University, where she serves as Program Lead in Urban Studies and Co-Program Lead in Environmental Studies.
 She earned her Ph.D. in Sociology from the University of California at Santa Barbara.
 She has authored and edited multiple books and articles in urban sociology, focusing on processes of urban and neighborhood change.
 Her current research focuses on how new housing types impact neighborhoods and neighboring.

 Since 2021, Dr. Paulsen has co-taught the Vertically Integrated Project (VIP) course Housing Opportunities for All, which examines multiple dimensions of the Treasure Valley’s housing crisis.
 Through this course, she and her students have researched connections between housing affordability and zoning codes, methods of eviction prevention, and the demand for affordable rentals.
 She also regularly teaches courses on topics including foundations of urban studies, small cities and suburbs, and research methods.